 August 20, 2015 – April 26, 2020

-Richard Barr was a joyful, energetic, strong-willed, bright, adventurous, musical, funny and beautiful little boy from Falmouth, Maine.
+Hunter Barr was a joyful, energetic, strong-willed, bright, adventurous, musical, funny and beautiful little boy from Falmouth, Maine.

 In the winters, Hunter loved cheering on the Boston Bruins and playing the drums.
 In the summers, you could find him outside playing golf and watering GP’s (grandfather) garden.
 And all year long he happily played countless games of mini-hockey.
 Everything was done with an infectious energy and enthusiasm alongside his younger brother and best friend, Griffin.

 Hunter’s DIPG diagnosis came in December of 2019, undergoing exceptional care from nurses, doctors and specialists at Boston Children’s Hospital and Maine Medical Center until his passing in April 2020.

 Throughout the process, Hunter was a fighter (“Hunter Strong!”, as his family says), and he maintained that infectious energy as he overcame many obstacles during his illness, relearning how to walk, talk and eat.

 In February 2020, following radiation, Hunter took a trip to Disney World with his family.
 This was his first time on a plane, and he had a natural sense of the big exciting world out there for him to explore.